malramsay64/Crystal_Melting/notebooks/01_crystal_clustering.md

 ## Importing packages

-The spatial clustering algorithms are contained within the sklearn library, while the convex hull algorithms are contained within scipy.
+The spatial clustering algorithms are contained within the scikit-learn library, while the convex hull algorithms are contained within scipy.